-As I mentioned above not wanting to be alone at night is a common issue with puppies during their first few nights in their new home.
+As I mentioned above, not wanting to be alone at night is a common issue with puppies during their first few nights in their new home.
 Although the issue is common there is no one single solution that will work for every dog.
 Pick the solution from the list below that you think will work best for you and give it a try.
-If that doesn’t work move on to the next one until you found something that works for the whole family.
+If that doesn’t work, move on to the next one until you find something that works for the whole family.

 Solutions for puppy crying

 - Have them sleep in their crate next to your bed.
 You will need to go to bed when they do.

 - Place the crate on an elevated surface next to your bed so it is even with your bed.
 This allows your puppy to feel like they are next to you.
 Of course you need to be careful that the crate does not fall.

 - An alternative to the elevated crate is to sleep on the floor next to the crate.
 Again the idea is to be as close as possible to your puppy.

 - If your puppy does not like the crate door closed you can try sleeping in front of the crate with the door open.
 Use your body to block the opening.
 Make sure they cannot get out when everyone is asleep.

 - Use a nightlight so your puppy can see you.

 - Ask for a blanket or toy with your puppy’s mom’s scent on it to comfort them the first few nights.

 - Place a sheet over the crate to make it more den like.
 This might help your puppy feel safe in the crate.